-Next day was a significant one with Agumbe in the list.
+Next day was an important one with Agumbe in the list.
 The first destination was Kudlu Theertha waterfall which allegedly lies on Udupi-Hebri-Agumbe route.
 It’s not even known to locals and there is no direct bus to Kudlu Theertha from Agumbe.
 However we boarded a bus with a promise of getting us down as closer as possible to the falls and the distance was revealed once we got down at the last bus stop.
 Kudlu Theertha waterfall is some 10 km far from this village and there is no public transport on this route.
-Initially we gathered courage starting the trek but after 2-3 km we inquired further and realized that we will have to walk more than 25 km to complete this.
+Initially we gathered courage starting the trek but after walking 2-3 km, we inquired further and realized that we will have to walk more than 25 km to complete this.
 The trek was a worn-out concrete road amidst a dense forest I think.
 I offended Vishnu when I called it off.
-We returned back to the bus stop to catch the bus back to Hebri but it turned out into an infinite wait.
+We returned back to the bus stop to catch the bus back to Hebri but it turned out an infinite wait.

 Road to Kudlu Thirtha Waterfalls